Post-traumatic posterior tibial artery pseudoaneurysm

 Patient presented with swollen left leg 2 months after suffering a grade IIIA open fracture of the shaft of the left tibia.

 0 images remaining

-There is evidence of an encapsulated, predominantly hypoechoic collection with internal echoes measuring 3.3 cm x 2.3 cm x 3.0 cm in the middle of left calf in close proximity to the left posterior tibial artery.
-Doppler ultrasound shows the Yin-yang sign due to turbulent flow within the collection.
+There is evidence of an encapsulated, predominantly hypoechoic collection with internal echoes measuring 3.3 x 2.3 x 3.0 cm in the middle of the left calf in close proximity to the left posterior tibial artery.
+Doppler ultrasound shows the yin-yang sign due to turbulent flow within the collection.